 It's important to meet with the doula during your pregnancy to build a healthy, trusting relationship.
 Like all relationships, there is no guarantee of a good 'fit' with the first doula you meet.

-- What services do they provide?
+- What services do you provide?

-- What are their fees and charges?
-Doulas are not covered by Medicare or private health insurance.
+- What are your fees and charges?

 Where do doulas work?